XaVIopensource/XaVIopensource/XaVI_concepts.md

 - back to `DRDATA` read data,
 - through to the input of register Ry.

-New terminology: 'fence'.
+Some more new terminology: 'fence'.
 At various points, fences will need to be inserted into the datapath.
 (I use the term 'fence' when 'gate' would have made a better analogy - except of course that 'gate' is fundamentally defined already.)
 These fences may be one of:
 - AND gates, to force downstream nodes to to reduce unnecessary transitions.
 - latches, to hold downstream nodes stable to reduce unnecessary transitions during part of the dataflow through the `Datapath`.
 - flip-flops, performing the same roll as latches, but in the context of added pipelining.